Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 ```
 this error will evoke.

-So you need to do this
+So you need to do this before compile
 ```
 sudo apt-get install libatomic-ops-dev sudo apt-get update